Feline acne

-Other conditions that can cause similar-appearing conditions include skin mites, ringworm, yeast infection, or autoimmune diseases such as eosinophilic granuloma complex ("rodent ulcers").
+Other conditions that can cause similar-appearing conditions include skin mites, ringworm, yeast infection, or autoimmune diseases such as the eosinophilic granuloma complex ("rodent ulcers").
 These can be ruled out by a simple biopsy of affected cells.

 Feline acne is one of the top five most common skin conditions that veterinarians treat.

 Causes

 Although the exact cause of feline acne is unknown, some causes include: